gumieri/act/README.md

 Options/Flags:
 * -i --issue_id -- If not informed it will try retrieve it from the git branch name using the regex config
+* -t --template -- The name of a template file to be loaded to be edited.
+These template files need to be stored in `templates` inside `.act` in the home directory (`~/.act/templates/text_file`)

 ## Configuration file